-MAMI is proud to provide training for certification in wild mushroom identification.
-Successful completion of the program is recognized by the Michigan Department of Agriculture and Rural Development (MDARD) as sufficient to qualify for an Expert Mushroom Identifier Card issued by the State.
-Certification as an Expert Mushroom Identifier will last for five years, after which recertification will be necessary.
+MAMI is proud to provide training for certification in the Michigan Wild-foraged Mushroom Certification Program.
+Successful completion of the program is recognized by the Michigan Department of Agriculture and Rural Development (MDARD) as sufficient to qualify for an Expert Mushroom Identifier Card.
+MDARD issues the card with a unique number to each successful participant.
+Certification as an Expert Mushroom Identifier lasts for five years; recertification is necessary to extend certification status.

-We also realize that there are professionals such as chefs, farmer’s market mangers and purchasing agents for grocers who may have a legitimate interest in being educated in this curriculum, but who may not necessarily need to be certified.
-Private citizens may also have an interest in being educated in wild-mushroom foraging in Michigan.
-To meet this need, we also offer the workshop, without certification, at a reduced rate.
+We are aware there are private citizens and professionals such as chefs, farmers market managers and purchasing agents for grocers who may have an interest in being educated in this curriculum, but may not necessarily desire the certification.
+To meet this need, we offer the workshop, without certification, at a reduced cost.

 Upcoming mushroom workshops

 Check back soon for information on an upcoming workshop planned for November 2021!

 The workshop cost is:

 New certification: $175.00